ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {:pre: .pre}
 {:important: .important}

-# Deploy applications on VSI in VPC
+# Deploy applications on a VSI in VPC
 {: #vpc-app-deploy}

 This tutorial walks you through provisioning {{site.data.keyword.vpc_full}} (VPC) infrastructure and installing software on a virtual server instance (VSI) using Infrastructure as code(IaC) tools like Terraform and Ansible.
 The infrastructure can be built as described in the following two tutorials: